 In addition to the general eligibility criteria based on investment and turnover, there are certain industry-specific considerations for MSME registration.
 These considerations may vary depending on the nature of the business and the sector it operates in.
 Here are some examples of industry-specific eligibility factors for MSMEs:

-• Inclusion of research and development (R&D) activities as part of the investment criteria for high-tech manufacturing sectors.
+- Research and development (R&D) activities should be included as part of the investment criteria for high-tech manufacturing sectors.

 Documents Required for MSME Registration